Integrative Physiology (IPHY)

 IPHY 4650 (5) Exercise Physiology

-Requisites: Requires prerequisite course of IPHY 3430 or (IPHY 3470 and IPHY 3480) and IPHY 3435 (min grade C-).
-Restricted to Integrative Physiology (IPHY) or IPHY Concurrent Degree (C-IPHY) or Neuroscience (NRSC) majors only.
+Requisites: Requires prerequisite course of IPHY 3430 and IPHY 3435 or IPHY 3437 (all minimum grade C-).
+Restricted to Integrative Physiology (IPHY) or Neuroscience (NRSC) majors only.

 Additional Information: Arts Sci Gen Ed: Distribution-Natural Sciences